-Sean Pflueger's New Opera "Do Not Disturb" a comic opera, has been accepted into the 2016 Capital Fringe Festival.
-Performances will occur July 9th through 23rd.
+Sean Pflueger's New Opera "Do Not Disturb" a comic opera, is currently being performed at the 2016 Capital Fringe Festival.
+Performances July 9th through 23rd.
 Forgotten Opera Company/VLOC is producing the show.

 Music by Sean Pflueger

 Libretto by Laura Wehrmeyer Fuentes

 Story by Sean Pflueger, Michael Hock, and Laura Wehrmeyer Fuentes